o3de/o3de.org/content/docs/user-guide/interactivity/robotics/importing-robots.md

 [XML Macros (XACRO)](http://wiki.ros.org/xacro) is a macro language that simplifies the creation and maintenance of URDF files.
 XACRO allows you to generate URDF files using XML macros.
 In XACRO, you can define parameters and include files, which is useful to change and iterate on robot models.
 You can also expand and reuse XACRO across multiple robot models.

 URDF/XACRO files contain complete robot descriptions, including references to external geometry files.
-While you can define primitive geometries directly within the URDF/XACRO file, it's common practice to use external mesh files, in formats such as DAE (Collada) or STL, to represent the visual and collision shapes of the robot.
+While you can define primitive geometries directly within the URDF/XACRO file, it is a common practice to use external mesh files, in formats such as DAE (Collada) or STL, to represent the visual and collision shapes of the robot.
 Robot models are typically available in packages that include the URDF/XACRO file and additional geometry files that contain visualizations and collision shapes, either as primitive geometries or external mesh files.
 These packages may be distributed as ROS workspaces, which are more straightforward to use in ROS applications.

 ## Introduction to Robot Importer